Frequently asked questions

 Under GPDR, the data released from each Data Partner is considered to be anonymised data.
 This can include metadata, including technical descriptive information about the dataset such as the fields, columns, tables and structure of the database.
 It also includes the response to a cohort discovery question, which is a count.
 Each Data Partner can also apply rounding and low number suppression to each result.

-To protect against an individual being identified by a unique set of characteristics, each data partner must set a minimum limit where no results are returned, for most this means only results with more than 10 people are returned.
-Also, to protect against someone asking multiple questions and subtracting counts to identify someone, each data partner can enable rounding on results, which ensures they are never exact results but sufficiently precise to allow the researcher to know the scale of the dataset.
+To protect against someone asking multiple questions and subtracting counts to identify someone, each Data Partner can enable rounding on results, which ensures they are never exact results but sufficiently precise to allow the researcher to know the scale of the dataset.

 No. CO-CONNECT have made no arrangements to sell or cost recover data.
 All decisions on commercial access to data is retained by each Data Partner outside of and separate to CO-CONNECT.